LoganCorey/Filament-AI-Backend/README.md

 # Annotator Back End
 Data annotation is an important activity used to generate the training data and metadata required for machine learning tasks.
-Here I have created a simple text annotation tool that allows a user to create and maange text annotations for user-inputed text snippets.
+Here I have created a simple text annotation tool that allows a user to create and manage text annotations for user-inputed text snippets.
 This is the backend portion for that tool.

 ## View the App
 You can view the app by navigating to the following url https://gracious-wescoff-b9c656.netlify.app/

-## Prerequisites
+## Pre-requisites
 The Annotator backend requires:
 * Node v12+
 * NPM v7+